 The possible consequences of a DUI conviction include jail time, fines, driver’s license suspension, increased insurance costs and a bar to be able to enter Canada for at least 5 yers.
 A DUI is not the end of the world.
 Many of these consequences can be reduced or avoided altogether with the help of a knowledgeable defense lawyer.
 From dismissal on pretrial motions to voluntary treatment programs to plea agreements meant to avoid time spent in jail, it is vital to have an attorney dedicated to protecting your interests.

 I also appreciate and address the unique problems facing Canadian clients charged with DUI and U.S. residents who travel regularly to Canada.
 A conviction for DUI, or even a reduced charge such as Negligent Driving in the First Degree or Reckless Driving may prevent admission to Canada for ten years!

 Administrative Suspensions and Hearings before the Department of Licensing (DOL)

 One aspect of DUIs that most people don’t understand is that the Department of Licensing (DoL) can and will act independently of the Courts to suspend your privilege to drive for from 30 days to seven years.
 Merely getting your DUI reduced to a charge that won’t suspend your license is only a partial victory if you don’t prevail at the DOL hearing.
 As of January 1, 2019 the DoL has reduced the time within which you can request a hearing from 20 days to just 7 days!
-This means you only have a week to file the hearing request to postpone and hopefully, avoid a loss of your driving privilege.
+This means you only have a week to file the hearing request to postpone and, hopefully, avoid a loss of your driving privilege.
 And remember, the public defender cannot represent you in a DoL hearing.